npm-wharf/kickerd/README.md

   config group, e.g., replica vs. primary.
  * `--lock-restart` - default `true` - limit instance restarts to one at a time using an etcd key for locking
  * `--lock-ttl` - default `5` - seconds the restart lock will stay in etcd (prevents deadlocks)
+ * `--change-wait` - default `10` - seconds to wait for more changes before restarting to apply a change (acts like debounce)
  * `--debug` - print out environment values - DO NOT DO THIS IN PROD, IT WILL TELL YOUR SECRETS TO THE LOG
  * `--bootstrap` - instead of hosting the process, create a bootstrap shell script that exports the environment
  * `--etcd` - the URL to use for etcd, default is `http://localhost:2379`